 In fact here I am talking about one medication that in my opinion can make my anxiety worse if taken for a long period of time.

-Do not self-diagnose and prescribe yourself medications as they have side effects and can sometimes do more damage than good.
+Do not self-diagnose and don't prescribe yourself medications as they have side effects and can sometimes do more damage than good.

 Where I am at now

 Now I feel much better and more confident because I know for the most part what makes me feel better and what doesn’t work.
 I was capable to cure my stomach ulcer and overall, my stomach rarely hurts.
 I still have bloating, but with health issues, like I said in the beginning, it takes patience to let your body use its natural ability to heal itself.
-At the end of the day what matters to me that I see an improvement.
+At the end of the day what matters to me is that I see an improvement.

 Let me know in the comment section below if you found this blogpost helpful, and what stomach issues you are dealing with.